elastic/mcp-server-elasticsearch/README.md

 ### Using with Gemini CLI

-You can seamlessly install and configure the Elasticsearch MCP server using the Gemini CLI.
+You can seamlessly install and configure the Elasticsearch MCP server using the latest Gemini CLI.

 ```bash
 gemini extensions install [https://github.com/elastic/mcp-server-elasticsearch](https://github.com/elastic/mcp-server-elasticsearch)